Frequently Asked Questions

 What do all those initials stand for?
 What do they mean?
 What is the Marches Mosses all about?
 We’ve tried to answer those questions and more here…

 This is the first in a series of questions and answers about the Marches Mosses that we hope will help you to understand more about this precious, rare habitat.
-We’ll start with an overview of the Mosses, and update with more FAQs from time to time; please do let us know of other questions that you have and we’ll include the answers here.

 What is an NNR?